 Luckily the quote proves to be a so-called “urban legend”.
 George Castellion & Stephen K. Markham have asked professor Christensen if he has stated this, which he denied.
 But it is not only Christensen that (in this case allegedly) claims that there are exorbitant failure rates.
 In their article “Myths about New Product Failure Rates” (2013) Castellion & Markham quote several sources that claim product failure rates are 80% or higher.

-Definition of Product Failure
+Definition of Product Failure and Idea Failure

 The first question is, what is a Product Failure?
 Is it when we don’t launch after all, or if we launch to find out that we cannot produce at the right quality?
 Or is it when we are not meeting the business case or a certain minimum revenue/ profit amount?
 The definition that you choose highly determines the success or failure rate of the course.
 For clarity’s sake, let’s stick to the definition of Castellion/ Markham.